-After the IIO asserts jurisdiction over an incident, the involved police service will designate an officer, who is not an involved officer, to act as liaison with the IIO.
-The LO is expected to be a supervisor who has immediate access to the scene and to all officers whose cooperation may be needed during the course of the IIO investigation.
+After the IIO asserts jurisdiction over an incident, the involved police service will designate an officer who was not involved in the incident to act as the Liaison Officer (LO).
+The LO becomes the Subject and Witness Officer’s point of contact with IIO Investigators.
+The LO is expected to be a supervisor who has immediate access to the scene and to all officers whose cooperation may be needed during the IIO investigation.

-If you are identified as a Subject Officer (an officer whose presence, action or decision is reasonably believed to have caused death or “serious harm” (as defined in the Police Act), you will be required to surrender any police-issued equipment that may have been in your possession at the time of the incident.
-You may be asked to allow yourself to be photographed in order to establish your appearance at the time of and immediately subsequent to the incident.
+If you are identified as a Subject Officer, you will be required to surrender any items in your possession at the time of the incident that may have evidentiary value.
+You may be asked to be photographed in order to establish your appearance at the time of and immediately subsequent to the incident.

-Pursuant to the Police Act (Part 7.1, Section 38.09), “officers at the scene must take any lawful measures that appear to the officers to be necessary or expedient for the purpose of obtaining and preserving evidence relating to the matter.”
-As such, officers at the scene are required to collect evidence that would otherwise be lost prior to the IIO’s arrival at the scene.
-Any such acts must be documented and communicated to the IIO at the earliest possible time.
+Pursuant to section 38.09 of the Police Act, “officers at the scene must take any lawful measures that appear to the officers to be necessary or expedient for the purpose of obtaining and preserving evidence relating to the matter.”
+Officers are required to collect evidence that would otherwise be lost prior to the IIO’s arrival at the scene; this must be documented and communicated to the IIO at the earliest possible time.